Dr. Tracy Høeg

 Dr. Høeg has a special interest in harnessing the body’s ability to heal itself through exercise and movement as well as by stimulating the body’s ability to heal itself through orthobiologic medicine such as platelet rich plasma, proliferative therapy such as dextrose as well as bone marrow aspirate concentrate.

 She is an avid runner, has run on the American Team in the World Championships in Ultramarathon running and on the Danish team in the World Championships in Mountain Running.
 She has led a number of research studies and is part of ongoing research with Stanford at the Western States 100 Mile Run.
 She works as a scientific journalist for Ultrarunning Magazine as well as a peer-reviewer for numerous scientific journals.
-She continues to teach as Voluntary Assistant Professor at UC Davis and is married to Rasmus, an assistant professor of Hematology at UC Davis.
+She works part-time as a volunteer Research Associate at UC Davis and is married to Rasmus, an assistant professor of Hematology at UC Davis.
 They have four children: Natali, Andreas, Christian and Mattias.

 Her hobbies include running, cycling, swimming, playing soccer, photography, journalism and music.